Recognizing Natural Awareness

 Anyone interested in attending the retreat must have read this document.
 Then, complete the Application Form and Waiver of Liability, attach your deposit, and mail to: The Mountain Hermitage, PO Box 807, Ranchos de Taos, NM 87557.

-Applications and deposits are requested by July 1, 2021.
+Applications and deposits are requested by July 30, 2021.
 Late applications will be considered on a space available basis.
-Applications will be accepted only by mail, not by phone, fax, or e-mail, because they must be accompanied by the appropriate deposit.
+Applications can be accepted by mail or e-mail.
+If you would like to pay your deposit/retreat fees/dana by credit card, please contact Kathy at firstname.lastname@example.org

-Incomplete registrations, including those without sufficient deposit, will be returned for completion.
+Incomplete applications, including those without sufficient deposit, will be returned for completion.

-Each application will be carefully reviewed.
+Each application will be carefully reviewed by the teacher.
 In some cases, a personal or phone interview will be conducted with the teacher prior to determination of suitability for this type of practice.
 All applications are processed by date received.
-We will respond within two weeks from receipt of your application.
+We will respond within four weeks from receipt of your application.

 If your application is not accepted for this retreat, your deposit will be returned.